Home

 Said Father Connelly, "Maybe we should talk!"

-Their meeting went well.
-Later that day, Olivar called his wife, back in Pennsylvania, and told her, "Pack your bags.
+Their meeting went well - so well that later that day, Jordan Olivar called his wife, back in Pennsylvania, and told her, "Pack your bags.
 We're moving to California."

-But small Catholic schools around the country had begun taking a hard look at the rising costs of playing big-time football and, deciding it could not longer keep up the fight.
-Loyola became one of them.
-Loyola dropped football after the 1951 season, and Jordan Olivar was out of a coaching job.
+But small Catholic schools around the country were being hard-hit by the rising costs of playing big-time football and, one by one, they gave up the fight.
+Loyola joined them, dropping football after the 1951 season, and Jordan Olivar was out of a coaching job.

 Reluctant to leave the West Coast, where he and his family loved the life and where he had begun to build a thriving life insurance business in the off-season, he settled for a job as a part-time assistant to Herman Hickman at Yale.
 But before Olivar had even had a chance to meet the players, Hickman left to take a job in television.
 It was already August, and understandably, the Yalies were panicking.

-One man on their staff - Olivar - had successful head coaching experience, so in desperation they offered him the job.
+Only one man on the Yale staff - Olivar - had had successful head coaching experience, so in desperation they offered him the job.
 Olivar hesitated, but not because he didn't think he was up to the job - he just didn't want to have to move his family back East.
-Finally, he took the job with the understanding that he could continue to live in California in the off-season.
+Finally, he took the job, but with the understanding that he could continue to live in California in the off-season.

 The decision proved to be a fortunate one for Yale.
-Olivar was a godsend, turning potential disaster into triumph by coaching the 1952 team to a 7-2 record.
+Olivar proved to be a godsend, turning potential disaster into triumph by coaching the 1952 team to a 7-2 record.
 When he left Yale 11 years later, in 1962, he had built a record of 61-32-6, and was the winningest coach in the Ivy League.
-Only the great Walter Camp, who retired 70 years before, had won more games as a Yale coach.
+As a Yale coach, only the great Walter Camp, who retired 70 years before, had won more games.
 Olivar's 1956 team won the first-ever Ivy League title, and his 1960 team finished 9-0, the first undefeated Yale team in 37 years.
 He was an American Football Coaches Association Coach of the Year.
 (He first became a member of the AFCA the same year as another young coach named Paul "Bear" Bryant.)

 (His 1960 Yale team finished 14th in the AP poll, last Ivy team to finish that high, and just ahead of number 15 Michigan State and number 16 Penn State.
 We will not see that again in our lifetime.)

-His greatest thrill in coaching came in 1955, when Yale upset of Don Holleder-led Army 14-12, in front of a 70,000 people in a sold-out Yale Bowl.
-He had never forgotten the day that a powerful wartime Army team and its Coach, Earl "Red" Blaik, had poured it on his undermanned Villanova team, 83-0.
+His greatest thrill in coaching came in 1955, when Yale upset Don Holleder-led Army 14-12, in front of a 70,000 people in a sold-out Yale Bowl.
+He had never forgotten the time that a powerful wartime Army team and its Coach, Earl "Red" Blaik, had poured it on his undermanned Villanova squad, 83-0.

-He was an extremely loyal man, and inspired reciprocating loyalty in those who worked for him.
+He was an extremely loyal man who inspired a reciprocating loyalty in those who worked for him.
 He kept the same four assistants - Harry Jacunski, Jerry Neri, Jack Prendergast and Art Raimo - through his entire tenure at Yale.
-Two of them, Neri and Raimo, were former teammates from Villanova, and remained lifelong friends.
+Two of them, Neri and Raimo, were former teammates from Villanova, and they remained lifelong friends.

-His style of football would be considered conservative today, but by the standards of that time, when many teams were still running the old-fashioned single wing, he was considered an innovator.
+Although his style of football would be considered conservative today, by the standards of that time, when many teams were still running the old-fashioned single wing, he was considered an innovator.

 He helped pioneer the Belly-T, or Belly Series (some people at the time called it the Drive Series or the Ride Series, but the name "Belly" won out).
 One can easily see at first glance, the seeds of the Wishbone T (the name that won out over "Y" formation) that would come along almost a generation later.